a-ads/blog/content/blog/how-to-create-a-perfect-linkedin-page-for-your-business.md

 ### Add Bright Images

 LinkedIn reveals that including images in your posts can double the number of comments you receive.
 LinkedIn suggests experimenting with image collages or collections of 3-4 pictures in a single post to enhance this rate further.
-At A-ADS, we have created a unique company style for every picture we post.
+At AADS, we have created a unique company style for every picture we post.

 ### Add Short Videos